KineticCafe/app_identity/ts/packages/node/README.md

 ## Installation

-`@kineticcafe/app-identity-node` should be added to your list of depdencies in `package.json`.
+`@kineticcafe/app-identity-node` should be added to your list of dependencies in `package.json`.

 ```console